Wednesday, November 13, 2019 6:00 p.m.

 Nimi Wariboko, Ph.D., is Walter G. Muelder Professor of Social Ethics, Boston University School of Theology; Katherine B. Stuart Professor of Christian Ethics, Andover Newton Seminary, Yale Divinity School; and Chair, Philosophy, Theology, and Ethics Department, Boston University.
 He is author and co-editor of several books, including Global Exchanges, Migrations, Exchanges and Connections; The Collected Essays of Ogbu Uke Kalu, Volume 1, co-edited with Wilhelmina Kalu and Toyin Falola (Africa World Press, 2010); The Charismatic City and the Public Resurgence of Religion: A Pentecostal Social Ethics of Cosmopolitan Urban Life (Palgrave Macmillan, 2014); and most recently, Ethics and Society in Nigeria: Identity, History and Political Theory (University of Rochester Press, 2019).
 Among his many awards, Dr. Wariboko is the recipient of the Christian Association of Nigerian-Americans (CANAN-USA) Award for Excellence and Distinction in Academics; The Ali Mazrui Award for Scholarship and Research Excellence; and the Trinity Theological Seminary, Accra-Legon, Ghana Seminary Medal of Honor, 2015.
 In 2018, he was elected to the American Theological Society, whose membership includes renowned theologians, philosophers, and ethicists.

 Admission is free.
-A reception and book signing will follow the program.
+A book signing will follow the program.

 Sponsored by the Department of Africana Studies; Office of the Dean of the College of Arts, Humanities, and Social Sciences; the Center for Social Science Scholarship; the Dresher Center for the Humanities; Office of Undergraduate Admissions and Orientation; and the Department of Philosophy.